 Be Informed About Your Tummy Tuck

-Realistically, if you are going to sign up for a tummy tuck—including all of the cost, both financial and otherwise—wouldn’t you want the best tummy tuck you could get in NY?
+Realistically, if you are going to sign up for a tummy tuck—including all of the cost, both financial and otherwise—wouldn’t you want the best tummy tuck you could get?
 If my consult patient had understood the problems associated with back pain prevention, I wonder what choice she would have made.

 Informed decisions are the key to great results.
-Visit my website for more information about tummy tucks, including procedures, recovery and photos of actual patients.
+Visit my website for more information about tummy tuck surgery and see some of my patients’ before and after pictures.
 You can schedule your tummy tuck consultation using this online form or by calling my office at (212) 249-4020.